isomerpages/moe-sgs/_student-development/Co Curricular Activities/Basketball (Boys).md

 <p style="text-align: justify;"> Every year, our school basketball team will participate in the South Zone Basketball Championships and BM U-16 Basketball Championships.
 Our boys also undergo gym programs as part of their physical training.
 Through trainings and competitions, our players develop their self-confidence, perseverance to overcome the odds of winning and empathy towards their opponents. </p>

 <p style="text-align: justify;"> In addition, the CCA also acts as a platform for the students to forge friendships and bond outside of the classroom environment.
-All of these provide opportunities for our boys to excel physically and emotionally as they participate in and grow through the Basketball programme in SGS.
+All of these provide opportunities for our boys to excel physically and emotionally as they participate in and grow through the Basketball programme in SGS.</p>

 ![](/images/CCA%20Basketball%20%20%20boys/Basketball%202.jpeg)

 ![](/images/CCA%20Basketball%20%20%20boys/Basketball%203.jpg)

 ![](/images/CCA%20Basketball%20%20%20boys/Basketball%204.jpg)

 ![](/images/CCA%20Basketball%20%20%20boys/Basketball%205.jpg)

 ![](/images/CCA%20Basketball%20%20%20boys/Basketball%206.jpg)